openHPI/TeachingTeamGuidelines/docs/19_community-management.md

 In case of disregarding Netiquette, the forum rules or the code of honor suitable sanctions need to be prepared – if required in different escalation levels.
 To these belong:

  - Personal or public admonition
- - Temporary blocking of access to openHPI accoount
+ - Temporary blocking of access to openHPI account
  - Permanent exclusion from a course
  - Permanent exclusion from the platform